apicellaj/brainfreak/README.md

 * Optional memory wrap
 * Sample programs
 * ASCII lookup table
+* Memory dump
 * Debug information
 * Enhanced mode
   - `;` Input a number and store it in the cell at the pointer
   - `:` Output a number and store it in the cell at the pointer

-Programs can also be run from the text area with `SHIFT+ENTER`
+Programs can also be run from the text area with `SHIFT+ENTER` ASCII lookup table and memory dump windows can be closed with `ESC`

 ##Usage